-In 2018, about 22,240 women will get a diagnosis of ovarian cancer.
-About 14,070 women will die from it.
+In 2019, about 22,530 women were diagnosed with ovarian cancer.
+About 13,980 women died from it.

 New cases and deaths from ovarian cancer have declined since 1992.

-Catching the cancer early increases chances of survival.
+Detecting ovarian cancer early increases chances of survival.
 Gynecologic oncologists are doctors who specialize in treating ovarian cancer.
 There are also several treatment options for ovarian cancer.

 Some drugs, surgeries and cosmetic products can affect the risk of ovarian cancer.

 Symptoms of ovarian cancer vary depending on how serious it is.
 Many times, ovarian cancer has no symptoms.
 If there are symptoms, they are mild.
 This makes ovarian cancer difficult to detect.

 - Pelvic or abdominal pain

 - Urinating often and with more urgency

 - Difficulty eating, less appetite